INSIDE: Roam the Gnome’s Guide to the 7 best things to do on a Miyajima Day Trip!

 Simply find these stairs, and follow the crowd.

-The Top Five Things to Do in Miyajima
+Top 5 Things to Do in Miyajima Island on a Hiroshima Day Trip

 Do not miss these iconic experiences when visiting Miyajima Island for the first time.
 Put these on your next Japan travel itinerary.